codingcatgirl/choo/docs/choo/serializing.rst

         "coords": [51.451139, 7.012937]
     }

-If you select a typed serialization, the output is a two element list with name of the model and the constructed dictionary (or other respresentation).
+If the serialization is typed, the output is a two element list with name of the model and the constructed dictionary (or other respresentation).

 .. code-block:: json